 Diplexers are used for the following operations:

-- First oof, a diplexer is a very useful tool for satellite tv extended view.
-For DStv subscribers using old HD or explora decoder, you need a diplexer and a multi switch to be able to activate Xtraview
+- First of all, a diplexer is a very useful tool for satellite tv extended view.
+For DStv subscribers using old HD or Explora decoder, you need a diplexer and a multi-switch to be able to activate Xtraview

 - They save time by not having to run multiple cables.

-- They combine a digital and analogue signal within one wire and turn the wire into a two-way frequency signal.
+- They combine a digital and analog signal within one wire and turn the wire into a two-way frequency signal.

-- The analog signal can either travel the same direction as the digital signal or the opposite.
-This call for easy back feeds for second or third TV on the same receiver.
+- The analog signal can travel in the same direction as the digital or opposite signals.
+This call for easy back feeds for the second or third TV on the same receiver.

 What is a combiner?

-By way of definition, a combiner is a device that takes two signals and puts them on a single cable without any “translation.”
+By definition, a combiner is a device that takes two signals and puts them on a single cable without any “translation.”
 Using a combiner is like pouring two liquids into the same glass.
-You’re not doing anything to make sure that things don’t get all mixed up.
-If you know what you’re doing, a combiner can work, like mixing lemonade and iced tea.
+You’re not doing anything to ensure things don’t get all mixed up.
+If you know what you’re doing, a combiner, like mixing lemonade and iced tea, can work.
 If you don’t, a combiner can create problems, like if you mix lemonade and dish soap.

 Working with combiners for coaxial cables can have the same problem.
-A combiner just takes all the signals and mixes them together.
+A combiner takes all the signals and mixes them.
 Much of the time, the result is a mess.
-In some cases, signals are meant to be combined and so using a combiner will work.
-Summarily, a combiner is to be used with utmost caution as it can cos more harm than good.
+Signals are sometimes meant to be combined, so using a combiner will work.
+A combiner is to be used with utmost caution as it can cost more harm than good.

 What is a splitter?

-Splitting seems like an easy way to add extra outlets, but remember that each time you split a signal you cut its strength in half.
+Splitting seems easy to add extra outlets, but remember that you cut its strength in half each time you split a signal.
 Look at this diagram.
-For example, you can not change channels from one decoder without it affecting the other.
+For example, you can not change channels from one decoder without affecting the other.